Select a language to view our site with

 Final Integration Workshop:

-This will take place from Thursday to Sunday in May 2026, structured as a Holotropic Breathwork integration workshop.
+This will take place from Thursday to Sunday, structured as a Holotropic Breathwork integration workshop.
 The meeting will include:

 • A mandatory personal presentation of the one-year training experience.